Home Page About Us News & Events Our Services Contact Us

 The Government wishes to see a dramatic and sustained improvement in the performance of providers of NHS services in initiating and delivering clinical research.
 The aim is to increase the number of patients who have the opportunity to participate in research and to enhance the nation’s attractiveness as a host for research.

 The Government’s Plan for Growth, published in March 2011, announced the transformation of incentives at local level for efficiency in initiation and delivery of research.
-The NIHR has enforced the transparency commitment for this exercise.
-Providers of NHS services are now required to publish outcomes for the initiation of clinical trials and delivery to time and to target for commercial clinical trials.
+The National Institute for Health and Care Research (NIHR) enforced the transparency commitment for this exercise.
+Providers of NHS services were required to publish outcomes for the initiation of clinical trials and delivery to time and to target for commercial clinical trials.
+This performance reporting ceased during the pandemic.

 Our Expertise

-The Research, Development and Innovation Department is happy to share our full list of research projects actively recruiting, including sponsor details should our participants wish to access further transparency information provided by sponsors.
+The Research, Development and Innovation (RD&I) service is happy to share our full list of research projects actively recruiting, including sponsor details should our participants wish to access further transparency information provided by sponsors.
 Please email research.development@stockport.nhs.uk for a current list.

 We are always looking at the possibility of conducting research in new areas.
 We also provide education to the staff and students we work alongside.